-It is our firmly held belief that that Australia, with its immense experience in terrestrial resource infrastructure and extraction, is supremely placed to take a leading role in space-based resource extraction and processing, known as in-situ resource utilization (ISRU), as well as become a leader in advanced in-space manufacturing, such as additive manufacturing or large-scale 3D printing.
+With its immense experience in terrestrial resource infrastructure and extraction, Australia is well placed to take a leading role in space resource extraction and processing as well as become a leader in advanced in-space manufacturing, such as additive manufacturing or large-scale 3D printing.

-We will host delegates from active domestic and international research organisations and governments, start-ups and SMEs working specifically in this field, with keynotes from major industry players from around the globe.
+We will host speakers and delegates from active domestic and international research organisations and governments, start-ups and SMEs working specifically in this field, with keynotes from major industry players from around the globe.

 This event is unique in its approach to bringing the internationalspace community and the Australian mining communities together, which is one reason it remains so popular with our high profile international delegates.
 This cross-over opens doors for collaborations and knowledge sharing between industry and research organisations from vastly different sectors that would otherwise be near impossible to come by.
 Bringing a large number of international delegates in this narrow field to Sydney also facilitates networking and partnership opportunities with local researchers and companies that are hard to achieve at much larger events such as the International Astronautical Congress.

 UNSW has been nationally and internationally recognised for showing leadership in ISRU and the space-based economy from its infancy as a research area.
 This has subsequently attracted very high quality local and international research students into NSW.
 Two projects with different NASA centres (Jet Propulsion Laboratory and Kennedy Space Centre) have attracted funding as a result of this initiative, with resulting high quality publications.
 In the medium term, the opportunity to establish a research training centre in this area can be built upon solid foundations, including this Forum.